Sign In Register

 Safety Score

-Ryderwood has an average annual temperature of 51°F (10°C).
+Ryderwood experiences four distinct seasons with an average annual temperature of 51°F (10°C).
 Winters average 40°F in January while summers reach 64°F in July.
-Annual precipitation is 54.7 inches.
-Air quality is rated Good with a median AQI of 28.
+The area gets 237 sunny days per year, above the national average.
+Annual precipitation totals 54.7 inches (wetter than the 38-inch national average).
+The area receives 2.3 inches of snow annually.
+Air quality is rated Good with a median AQI of 28 / among the cleanest air in the country.
+The city sits at an elevation of 271 feet.

 Temperature